numpy/numpy/doc/source/dev/governance/governance.rst

 Council membership
 ~~~~~~~~~~~~~~~~~~

+A list of current Steering Council Members is maintained at the
+page :ref:`governance-people`.

 To become eligible to join the Steering Council, an individual must be
 a Project Contributor who has produced contributions that are
 substantial in quality and quantity, and sustained over at least one